baudren/NoteOrganiser/roadmap.md

 # Preview
 [ ] allow for zooming in (ctrl +)
+[ ] change the graphics of setFlat to match the disabled look, without the
+    drawback of preventing scrolling.
 [ ] have a "global" page, storing all notebooks, filter added with the
     notebooks' name as a tag